sathya-pramodh/linux-mcsr/doc/post-install.md

 # NVIDIA Drivers
 - Before we proceed to install Minecraft and Java we need to first install the NVIDIA Drivers.
 - If you are not on an NVIDIA GPU you can skip this section and proceed to the next one.
+You can still check in here to see if you have additional proprietary drivers that you might need to install.
 - When you boot into Mint, on the startup dialog, Go into **First Steps** section and scroll down and open the application named **Driver Manager**.
 - It should automatically detect that you have an NVIDIA GPU and should suggest a list of drivers to install.
 - The recommended option should be good enough.
 Click on the radio button to activate it and click on **Apply Changes** and enter your password as prompted.